Contest a Will

 What Does It Mean to Contest a Will?

-Contesting a will means challenging its validity or how an estate is being distributed after someone has died.
-Common reasons include concerns about whether the person who made the will had mental capacity, whether they were pressured or influenced, or whether the will was signed and witnessed correctly.
+Contesting a Will means challenging its validity or how an estate is being distributed after someone has died.
+Common reasons include concerns about whether the person who made the Will had mental capacity, whether they were pressured or influenced, or whether the Will was signed and witnessed correctly.

-Disputes can also arise if you feel you were unfairly left out of a will or not properly provided for, or if an executor is not carrying out their duties fairly.
-In situations where no valid will exists, arguments can also arise under the intestacy rules.
+Disputes can also arise if you feel you were unfairly left out of a Will or not properly provided for, or if an executor is not carrying out their duties fairly.
+In situations where no valid Will exists, arguments can also arise under the intestacy rules.

 law for life